 I know this is totally normal.
-But I also worry about the consequences of her reticence.
+But I also have fretted about the consequences of her reticence.
 For example, back in elementary school it took Laurel over a month to tell us about the fact that she was getting bullied at school (at which point things had escalated badly).
 And there have been other times where there’s a freak out about something seemingly minor, followed by some persistent parenting on my part, that has revealed other stressful situations.

 So what do you do if you have a kid who is generally reticent or clamps down conversationally under duress?
 Here are the tactics that have worked for me.